The Cassandra Cat: Plot

-Whilst the cat is later found by children in the woods, the school servant snatches it and attempts for it to be killed – orchestrated by Charlie.
-Robert is tasked to teach children about a taxidermized stork in front of Charlie, but moved by the cat's power, gives a moving passage to the children that they shouldn't have to study the dead animal.
+Whilst the cat is later found by children in the woods, the school servant snatches it and attempts to have it killed – orchestrated by Charlie.
+Robert is tasked to teach children about a taxidermized stork in front of Charlie, but moved by the cat's power, gives a moving speech to the children that they shouldn't have to study the dead animal.
 This angers Charlie and the superiors in the town, who attempt to frame Robert for killing the cat.

-At one point, the children go missing along with Robert, demanding they'll come back if the cat's safety is ensured.
+At one point, the children go missing, stating that they will return if the cat's safety is ensured.
 This sends the town amok, with families squabbling in the woods to find their lost loved ones.
-But, the children are nowhere to be found – not even Robert can find them, who tells them to come back.
+But the children are nowhere to be found – not even Robert can find them, who tells them to come back.
 Eventually, the servant returns the cat and the children come out from hiding.
 When the crowd debates what to do with the cat, Diana and the circus act reappear to expose Charlie's true colors – a ‘chameleon’ of personalities, who is chased out of the town, reigniting the initial chaos in the town.
 When Robert tries to chase after Diana to accompany her, he is accosted by the frenzied crowd and loses her as the act travels out of town.
 Defeated, Robert walks alone back into the town square, only to be greeted by the children, who are holding art and paintings of the cat.